magic/test/README.md

 * update @magic/types which now uses @magic/deep for is.deep.eq and is.deep.diff

 #### 0.1.26
-no commonjs support. node 13+ required. awesome.
+remove commonjs support. node 13+ required. awesome.

 #### 0.1.27 - unreleased
 ...